 Sufficient funds to settle in Victoria

-Applicants and their dependents must have sufficient funds to settle in Victoria.
+The applicant and their dependents must have available no less than AUD 200,000 to settle in Victoria.
 It is the responsibility of the applicant to research and determine the cost of living in Victoria to ensure their own financial resources are adequate for settlement.
 See further information on the cost of living in Victoria.

 Living in Victoria